malramsay64/personal_site/content/post/ideas/Compiling_LaTeX_on_Travis.md

   - conda install -y -c conda-forge tectonic
 ```

-The final step is the script, the code that is used to determine success or failure.
+The final step is the `script`, the code that is used to determine success or failure.
 Like the
-before_install section, this is a list of commands which are executed one after another.
+`before_install` section, this is a list of commands which are executed one after another.
 Unlike the
-before_install section all these commands are run, even when a command fails.
+`before_install` section all these commands are run, even when a command fails.

 ```yaml
 script: